seanpmaxwell/model-initializer/README.md

 <br/>

 ## Summary
-- This library's default export is a module that holds 2 properties `init` and `test`. `init` is the heart of the library, `test` contains helper functions, see the second to last section.
+- This library's default export is an object that holds several properties.
+The main one `init` is the heart of the library, we'll talk about the other ones later.
-- When you pass `init` a generic and an object used to represent your schema, it gives you back an object with 2 functions: `new` and `isValid` in which typesafety is enforced by the generic you passed.
+- To call `init` you must pass a generic and an object used to represent your schema (i.e. `init<IUser>({ name: 'string' })`) it gives you back an object with 3 functions: `new`, `isValid`, and `vldt`.
+For all 3, typesafety is enforced by the generic you passed.
-  - `new()` let's us create new object using a partial of your model and defaults from the array.
+  - `new` let's us create new object using a partial of your model and returns a full complete object.
+For missing keys, values are supplied by defaults which you can optionally configure.
 Defaults are deep-cloned before being added.
-The returned value is a full (not partial) object of your schema (minus certain optional ones, see the guide).
-  - `isValid()` accepts an unknown argument and throws errors if they do not match the required schema.
+  - `isValid` accepts an unknown argument and throws errors if they do not match the schema requirements.
+  - `vldt("prop")` extracts the validation logic for a single property and returns a validator-function.
+The property passed must be a key of the the generic passed to `init`.
+However, one difference is that `undefined` will not be accepted as a valid value even if the property is optional.
 - Just to point out I know there are tons of schema validation libraries out there, but I wanted something that would both validate a schema, let me setup new instances using partials and defaults, and which would allow me to typesafe any properties I tried to add to the schema using an `interface`.
 - By default `structuredClone()` is used for deep cloning values.
 I know some older versions of node don't supported `structuredClone()`, so you can set your own clone function if you want: see the last section.
 <br/>